Kidnapping of Katie Beers

-Katherine Beers (born December 30, 1982) is an American woman who was kidnapped when she was 9 years old in Bay Shore, New York by John Esposito, a friend of the family, and held in an underground bunker from December 28, 1992, to January 13, 1993.
+Katherine Beers (born December 30, 1982) is an American woman who was kidnapped when she was 9 years old in Bay Shore, New York by family friend John Esposito, and held in an underground bunker for 16 days, from December 28, 1992, to January 13, 1993.

 Background

 Katie Beers lived with her mother Marilyn Beers and older half-brother John Beers on Long Island, New York.
 Her biological father has never been identified.
 From a young age, Katie also lived with her godmother Linda Inghilleri and Inghilleri's husband, Salvatore.
-Marilyn frequently neglected Katie and John, leaving them in the care of the Inghilleris, from whom they would endure abuse including frequent sexual assaults by Salvatore.
+Marilyn has been reported as having frequently neglected Katie and John, leaving them in the care of the Inghilleris, from whom they endured abuse including frequent sexual assaults by Salvatore.

-John Esposito was a friend of the Beers family who would frequently give attention and gifts to Katie and John Beers, but would also sexually abuse John.
-Esposito had previously been arrested in 1977 for the attempted abduction of a twelve-year-old boy.
+John Esposito was a friend of the Beers family who frequently gave attention and gifts to Katie and John Beers, but also sexually abused John.
+Esposito was previously arrested in 1977 for the attempted abduction of a twelve-year-old boy.